-It should be noted that Schedules A, B and D of Addington’s Tax were without question general direct taxes, but were not applicable within the American federal taxation scheme because they were of the type that could not be practically or fairly apportioned.)
+(It should be noted that Schedules A, B and D of Addington’s Tax were without question general direct taxes, but were not applicable within the American federal taxation scheme because they were of the type that could not be practically or fairly apportioned.)

 Addington’s Tax was an experiment in taxation that exceeded expectations, so it undoubtedly garnered attention from the international government finance crowd.
 In early 1815, during the later vestiges of the War of 1812, Treasury Secretary Dallas, who would be a likely member of this crowd, suggested an income tax in the nature of an excise because it had the potential to raise millions.
 Presumably, this tax would have been implemented had the war not abruptly ended.
 Was it Blackstone and the British reports of the collection amounts for Schedules C and E of the Addington Tax that informed Secretary Dallas of its potential?

 Fast forward to the War Between the States and the Union government’s urgent need for revenue.
 The same annual British reports, that once informed Secretary Dallas in 1815, were now informing Treasury Secretary Chase, Ways and Means Committee Chairman Stevens and Senate Finance Committee Chairman Sherman of the results of the British income tax which ran from 1842 to essentially now.
 (All British income tax legislation for the rest of the nineteenth century was just a repeat of Addington’s 1806 income tax, Schedules A through E remained essentially the same in every edition, only the rates changed.)
-This information, along with Blackstone’s ninth excise discussion and Sinclair’s recommendation of taxation on the gainful exercise of political privileges, must have worked their same magic on the Lincoln administration and Congress, as it had on Secretary Dallas.
+This information, along with Blackstone’s eighth excise discussion and Sinclair’s recommendation of taxation on the gainful exercise of political privileges, must have worked their same magic on the Lincoln administration and Congress, as it had on Secretary Dallas.
 How can Blackstone’s “highly popular taxation” recommendation possibly be ignored when revenue is needed direly?